expo/expo/docs/versions/unversioned/react-native/text.md

   <Text>First part and </Text>
   <Text>second part</Text>
 </Text>
+// Text container: the text will be inline if the space allowed it
+// |First part and second part|

-// Text container: all the text flows as if it was one
+// otherwise, the text will flow as if it was one
 // |First part |
 // |and second |
 // |part       |